xavierlepretre/liquidity/docs/sphinx/src/reference/liquidity.rst

 ReasonML Compiler Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the compiler uses expects the OCaml syntax, and outputs
+By default, the compiler expects the OCaml syntax, and outputs
 files in OCaml syntax.
 This behavior changes with the file extension
 and with the ``--re`` argument.
 Files that end in ``.reliq`` will be
 parsed as ReasonML Liquidity files.
-The decompiler will ouptu files in
+The decompiler will ouptut files in
 ReasonML syntax when given the flag ``-re``.
 If your file is
 ``test.reliq``, you can compile it using::